Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 How many granny squares do I need for a full-size afghan?

-For a standard full-size afghan measuring 50 inches by 70 inches, you typically need around 140 granny squares if each square measures 5 inches after blocking.
-This assumes a 10-by-14 grid layout.
-If you use larger 6-inch squares, you will need approximately 98 squares in a grid of roughly 8 by 12.
-Always crochet a gauge swatch first and calculate based on your actual finished square size rather than the pattern estimate.
+For a standard full-size afghan (about 50 by 70 inches) you’ll usually need around 140 granny squares at 5 inches each after blocking, roughly a 10-by-14 grid.
+With larger 6-inch squares, about 98 in an 8-by-12 grid.
+Always swatch first and calculate from your actual finished square size, not the pattern estimate.

 What is the best joining method for a granny square afghan?

-The best joining method depends on your skill level and the look you want.
-The invisible mattress stitch gives the cleanest, most professional finish and is ideal for a polished granny square afghan.
-The join-as-you-go method saves time by connecting squares as you crochet them, which is excellent for intermediate crocheters.
-Beginners may prefer the slip stitch or single crochet join because they are straightforward and the visible seam can actually become a design element.
+The best join depends on your skill level and the look you want.
+The invisible mattress stitch gives the cleanest, most professional finish; join-as-you-go saves time by connecting squares as you crochet them; and beginners often prefer the slip stitch or single crochet join, where the visible seam can become a design element.

 How much yarn do I need for a granny square afghan?